QUB-ASL/bzzz/SET_UP.md

 ```
 When prompted to "Enter a file in which to save the key", you can press Enter to accept the default file location.

-When prompted to "Enter passpharse", type the same passpharse used for the other devices on this project for continuity.
+When prompted to "Enter passpharse", type the same passpharse used for the other devices on this project for continuity (if unsure ask a team member).

 When prompted to "Enter same passpharse again", Enter same the passpharse as before.